codebyfredrik/technigo-business-site/README.md

-# Project 3 - Build a business site (Week 3)
+# Project 3 - Business site (Week 3)

-### Summary
+### 1. What is this?

 This week´s project (@ Technigo Boot Camp 2019) was to create a business site.
 I chose to create a fictitious business site for a private jet charter company called Global Aviation.
 The site contains a header with a name of the site, a logo, a navbar, a form and an accordion.
 All elements on the site are designed to be responsive to create a good experience for the user on both mobile, tablet and desktop.

-URL to live site: https://musing-sammet-46e920.netlify.com/

-### Learning objectives

-- How to use image or video in the header for responsive webpages.
-- How to use HTML forms and simple requests
-- How to modify the DOM using Javascript
+### 2. What did I do?

+[TEXT]

-### Technologies used in this project
+### 3. Technologies used

 - HTML
 - CSS
 - Javascript

-### Copyright
+### 4. Learning objectives

-&copy; Fredrik Tibbling 2019
+- How to use image or video in the header for responsive webpages
+- How to use HTML forms and simple requests
+- How to modify the DOM using Javascript

+### 5. Where can you see it in action?

+URL to live site: https://musing-sammet-46e920.netlify.com/